 The MENV core curriculum provides students with a foundation understanding of the dominant structures, processes, and dynamics within and between environmental, social, institutional, and economic systems.
-Through a comprehensive suite of four (4) applied courses, MENV students are exposed to a variety of perspectives and approaches to environmental problem solving and gain a unique applied knowledge necessary to be effective agents of change across public, private, and not-for-profit sectors.
+Through a comprehensive suite of three (3) applied courses, MENV students are exposed to a variety of perspectives and approaches to environmental problem solving and gain a unique applied knowledge necessary to be effective agents of change across public, private, and not-for-profit sectors.

 The Scientific Basis of Environmental Change